 Recheck the height, hammer down the forms if appropriate, and smooth the footer, if required.
 You should allow the screed to dry for a few days before removing the forms from around the sides of the pit.

-Standard clay bricks can crumble when exposed to extreme heat, so you should consider building the walls of your fire pit using fire bricks (also known as "refractory" bricks) or cinder blocks (optional) because of their low thermal conductivity.
+Standard clay bricks can crumble when exposed to extreme temperatures, so you should consider building the walls of your fire pit using fire bricks (also known as "refractory" bricks) or cinder blocks (optional) because of their low thermal conductivity.

-Fire brick is a thick brick that is kilned to stand up to high temperatures.
+Fire brick is a thick brick that is kilned to withstand high temperatures.
 It's bigger, denser, and broader than regular bricks.

-Fire brick is more expensive; however, it will withstand frequent flames.
+Fire brick is more expensive; however, it will withstand high heat and frequent flames.

 As fire bricks are thicker than the traditional bricks, it is more difficult to break them than the regular ones.
 "Soldiering" the brick minimizes the volume of separating and allows easy fitting of the pit’s curve.